 All the reasons why I loved visiting Steveston when I lived in Vancouver.

-Once upon a time there was a seaside neighbourhood in the Vancouver area called Steveston.
-It is known for transforming into Storybrooke a.k.a. the fictional town in the TV show, Once Upon a Time.
+Once upon a time, there was a seaside neighbourhood in the Vancouver area called Steveston.
+It’s known for transforming into Storybrooke a.k.a. the fictional town in the TV show, Once Upon a Time.
 My cousin and I would religiously watch the series with a glass of wine in hand when I lived in Brisbane.
 I mean, Hook and Prince Charming are just too good to look at.

-Steveston is roughly a 40 minute drive from downtown Vancouver.
-It is accessible via public transport, it will just take you a bloody long time to get there.
-But yes, it is worth it.
-It is a quaint town that reminded me of photos I had seen of American seaside villages.
+Steveston is roughly a 40-minute drive from downtown Vancouver.
+It’s accessible via public transport, but it will just take you quite a while to get there.
+However, it’s definitely worth it.
+It’s a quaint town that reminded me of photos I had seen of American seaside villages.
 There were many colourful wooden buildings with hand-crafted signs hanging from above the doors.
 It seemed so detached from the architecture and pace of Vancouver’s city, yet you really aren’t that far away.

 Steveston is a place for wandering.
 Just wander and snap, wander and snap.
 There are boutiques and souvenir stores selling local and handmade products.
 The Fisherman’s Wharf is beautiful on a sunny evening.
 My sources tell me in the morning you can also buy fish straight off the boat from the local fisherman.
 Now that’s fresh!

-Check out my other Favourite Vancouver Day Trips
+Check out my other favourite day trips from Vancouver